Quick History of Lumbini

 Maya Devi Temple in Lumbini, Nepal (here's a large photograph of Maya Devi Temple)

 Beside the Mayadevi temple is one more interesting monument.
 The Ashokan Pillar.
-This was placed here by the Emperor Ashoka upon his visit to Lumbini in 249 CE.
+This was placed here by Emperor Ashoka upon his visit to Lumbini in 249 CE.
 He had converted to Buddhism after a particularly bloody and world-famous war.
-The Ashokan pillar is one of many dotted around India telling his legacy with inscriptions.
+The Ashokan pillar is one of many dotted around India, telling his legacy with inscriptions.
 The inscription in Lumbini gives the town a tax-free status.
 Read more about the Ashokan pillar here.

-Meanwhile, in the surrounding Lumbini Development Zone new Buddhist Monasteries are being built continuously from all corners of the world.
-In 2021 it was announced that the development plan must be completed soon.
-This essentially means that all monasteries should be built a.s.a.p.
-Most are in fact, complete.
+Meanwhile, in the surrounding Lumbini Development Zone, new Buddhist Monasteries are continuously being built from all corners of the world.
+In 2021, it was announced that the development plan must be completed soon.
+This essentially means that all monasteries should be built ASAP.
+Most are, in fact, complete.

-In 2022 the new Gautam Buddha International airport opened.
-However, no international flights are expected for a while other than flights with overseas workers from Nepal to the Middle East.
+In 2022, the new Gautam Buddha International airport opened.
+However, no international flights are expected for a while, other than flights with overseas workers from Nepal to the Middle East.

 A very brief history of the Buddha

-As is the case with visiting Lumbini, someone may ask you a little more about what happened to Siddhartha Gautama (The Buddha)?
+As is the case with visiting Lumbini, someone may ask you a little more about what happened to Siddhartha Gautama (The Buddha).
 Here is a very brief history of his life.

-After finding a middle ground between self-mortification and concentration, he met a girl that mistook him for a spirit due to his emancipated condition and granted her a wish.
+After finding a middle ground between self-mortification and concentration, he met a girl who mistook him for a spirit due to his emancipated condition and granted her a wish.
 Siddhartha then sat under a Pipal tree (Bodhi Tree) and vowed not to move until he found the answer he was looking for.

 In the 45 years that followed, The Buddha brought his teachings across Uttar Pradesh, Bihar, and southern Nepal.
 It is said that there were several assassination attempts on the Buddha's life.